Mathematics

 • In order to support teacher judgments, children may be assessed using current and reliable tests in line with the national curriculum for maths.
 Gap analysis of any tests that the children complete is undertaken and fed into future planning.
 Summative assessments are completed three times per year.

-• The maths leader has a clear role and overall responsibility for the progress of all children in maths throughout school.
-Working with the SLT and assessment lead, key data is analysed, and regular feedback is provided, to inform on progress and future actions.
+• The maths lead has a clear role and overall responsibility for the progress of all children in maths throughout school.
+Working with the SLT and assessment lead at pupil progress meetings, key data is analysed, and regular feedback is provided, to inform on progress and future actions.

 Impact